 Date of birth

-Palace made Vicente Guaita their first signing of the 2018 summer after he penned a three-year deal, and he brings plenty of pedigree to Selhurst Park.
+Crystal Palace made Vicente Guaita their first signing of the 2018 summer after he penned a three-year deal, and he brought plenty of pedigree to Selhurst Park.

 Guaita's potential was realised by Spanish giants Valencia at the age of eight, when he was invited to join their youth academy in 1995.